gucki/plupload-rails/README.md

 Add to your application.js:

     //= require plupload

-    //= require plupload.settings     // optional, but recommended. it sets generic settings like flash url, etc.
+    // optional, but recommended. it sets generic settings like flash url, etc.
+    //= require plupload.settings

-    //= require jquery.plupload.queue // optional, only if you want to use the jquery integration
+    // optional, only if you want to use the jquery integration
+    //= require jquery.plupload.queue

-    //= require plupload.flash        // optional, only needed if you want to use this runtime
+    // optional, choose the ones you'd like to use
+    //= require plupload.flash
-    //= require plupload.silverlight  // optional, only needed if you want to use this runtime
+    //= require plupload.silverlight
-    //= require plupload.html4        // optional, only needed if you want to use this runtime
+    //= require plupload.html4
-    //= require plupload.html5        // optional, only needed if you want to use this runtime
+    //= require plupload.html5
-    //= require plupload.gears        // optional, only needed if you want to use this runtime
+    //= require plupload.gears
-    //= require plupload.browserplus  // optional, only needed if you want to use this runtime
+    //= require plupload.browserplus

 Add to your application.scss: